 BOGO deals are a great way to get more sales and win new customers.
 However, WooCommerce doesn’t support ‘buy one get one’ by default, so you may struggle to compete with brands who do offer these popular discounts.

-In this article, we’ll show you how to easily create a WooCommerce buy one get one free offer to drive more sales.
+In this guide, we’ll show you how to easily create a ‘buy one get one’ offer in WooCommerce.

 Why and When to Offer BOGO Deals in WooCommerce?

 BOGO deals are an effective way to get more sales on your online store and increase the average order value by offering customers a discount if they buy a particular product.

 Many online stores use BOGO deals to sell older products or inventory that they no longer want to stock.
 Some even use BOGO to recover abandoned cart sales by offering customers an exclusive discount if they complete their purchase.